ianyoung/corise-advanced-sql/week-1/project-1.md

 qualify row_number() over (partition by upper(city_name), upper(state_abbr) order by 1) = 1
 ```

+- The `us_cities` table is from a third-party so it's always best to trim and clean the contents, especially when looking to match on those values.
+They need to be the same as our own references.
-- `row_number()` is a window function.
+- [row_number()](https://docs.snowflake.com/en/sql-reference/functions/row_number.html) is a window function.
 When used with `partition by` it provides a way to rank the city/state pairs.
-- `qualify` is a Snowflake clause that allows us to filter the results to only return the first ranking city/state pair (avoiding duplicates).
+- [qualify](https://docs.snowflake.com/en/sql-reference/constructs/qualify.html) is a Snowflake clause that allows us to filter the results to only return the first ranking city/state pair (avoiding duplicates).

-**1.2 Select only customers that are eligable to order based on city and state**
+### 1.2 Select only customers that are eligable to order based on city and state

 ```sql
 with cities as (